 While you life may feel as though its spiraling out of control, now is the time to counteract that feeling with a little organization.
 The key to being successful in court is preparation.
 So, find yourself an attorney as quickly as possible and begin preparing for your day in court.

 You should consider exactly what you need from your legal counsel, as well.
-You might need someone familiar with different legal areas surrounding divorce or an attorney who can help you with any challenges you’ll face in court.
+You might need someone familiar with different legal areas surrounding divorce such as QDRO (domestic relations order) or an attorney who can help you with any challenges you’ll face in court.
 Here are some examples:

 - Custody battles if you have children